Blake22020/Blake22020/README.md

 # 💫 About Me:
--I have no commercial work experience.<br>-I'm working from home.I use firefox<br>- i use arch linux btw
+-I have no commercial work experience.<br>-I'm working from home.<br>-I use firefox<br>- i use arch linux btw

 # 💻 Tech Stack: